 where $X_{\frac{1}{6},\frac{3}{8}}(\phi)$ denotes the Bourgain space associated with the ZK equation, and by using this estimate in conjunction with the bilinear estimate due to Molinet and Pilod, they obtained local well-posedness for every $s > 1-$, explicitly establishing $s > \frac{5}{6}$ in the case $k=2$.
-Furthermore, by making use of the conservation laws, they also proved (small data) global well-posedness for every $s \geq 1$. \\ The starting point of this article will be the proof of several new linear and bilinear estimates of Strichartz type.
+Furthermore, by making use of the conservation laws, they also proved (small data) global well-posedness for every $s \geq 1$. \\ The development of increasingly sharp linear Strichartz estimates has become a central focus of current research concerning the well-posedness study of different problems posed on $\R \times \mathbb{T}$.
+Examples of such recent work include the contributions of Herr, Schippa, and Tzvetkov \cite{Schippa} on the semiperiodic dispersion-generalized KP-II equation; Corcho and Mallqui \cite{Corcho} on the semiperiodic NLS equation with fractional derivatives in the periodic component; and Ba\c{s}ako\u{g}lu, Sun, Tzvetkov, and Wang \cite{Basakoglu} on the semiperiodic hyperbolic NLS equations.
+In this spirit, the proofs of several new linear and bilinear estimates of Strichartz type will also serve as the starting point in this article.
 In particular, we wish to highlight the following linear $L^4$-estimate, which we will furthermore show to be optimal up to the loss of an $\epsilon$-derivative.

 \begin{theorem} Let $\epsilon > 0$ and $b > \frac{1}{2}$ be arbitrary.
 If $u \in X_{\epsilon, b}(\phi) $, then the following estimate holds true:

 \end{theorem}

 For the proof of this estimate, we will follow the approach of Takaoka and Tzvetkov \cite{Takaoka2001} for the semiperiodic Schrödinger equation and consider sets of the form for $c_1,c_2 \in \R$ and a specific polynomial $p$.
 The simple polynomial structure of $p$ will then allow us to sharply estimate the measure of these sets, and a subsequent dyadic summation will yield the desired estimate.
 Moreover a modification of the proof of Theorem \ref{L4} will yield a family of bilinear refinements of \eqref{ineq1}, which in certain frequency ranges allow a gain of up to $\frac{1}{4}-$ derivatives. \\ As a first application of the newly obtained linear estimates, we will then verify the well-posedness results summarized in the following theorem.